tenyapious/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Tasks in this directory

 1.Write a script that prints “Hello, World”, followed by a new line to the standard output.

+2.Write a script that displays a confused smiley.